 The United States currently has 18 free trade agreements (FTA) in force.
 These agreements are creating new opportunities for U.S. businesses and workers as they lowers tariffs and remove many non-tariff barriers.
-The following are the most recently implemented FTAs.
+The following are the most recently implemented FTAs:

 Panama is one of the Latin American countries with which the U.S. has a current trade surplus, yet fewer than 40% of U.S. exports entered Panama duty-free.
-This comprehensive trade agreement will eliminate tariffs and other barriers to U.S. exports, immdiately resulting in 87% of U.S. goods entering Panama duty-free and remaining tariffs being eliminated within 10 years.
+This comprehensive trade agreement will eliminate tariffs and other barriers to U.S. exports, immediately resulting in 87% of U.S. goods entering Panama duty-free and remaining tariffs being eliminated within 10 years.
 More recently, Panama signed a bilateral tax information exchange agreement.
 For more specific information on how the U.S.-Panama FTA impacts Wisconsin, please click here.
 To learn other key facts about the agreement, click here.

 Over 90% of Colombian products entered the U.S. market duty-free in 2010, while U.S. merchandise entering Colombia faced tariffs averaging 9%.
 This FTA is designed to level the playing field and will eliminate tariffs for over 87% of U.S. exports of consumer and industrial products within five years.
 The Colombia FTA is expected to expand American exports by more than $1.1 billion and increase U.S. GDP by $2.5 billion.
-In 2007, Wisconsin’s merchandise exports to Colombia totaled $84.7 million, an increase of 162% between 2003 to 2007.
+In 2007, Wisconsin’s merchandise exports to Colombia totaled $84.7 million, an increase of 162% from 2003 to 2007.
 Additionally, Colombia is a large market for U.S. farm products with significant potential for growth.
 Despite high tariffs and other barriers on most agricultural products, including key Wisconsin farm products such as vegetables, feed grains, and dairy, U.S. exporters shipped more than $1.2 billion in U.S. farm products to Colombia in 2007, up 41% from 2006.
 To address the on-going labor concerns in Colombia, the Obama Administration and Colombian governments agreed to an important action plan related to labor rights, which must be completed before the FTA would go into effect.
 For more specific information on the U.S.-Colombia FTA impacts Wisconsin, please click here.
-To learn other key facts about the agreement, click here.
+To learn other key facts about the agreement, click here